 Install a ceiling fan

 Moving air increases evaporation from your skin and helps keep you comfortable at higher thermostat settings.
 Each degree above 78 degrees can save you 5 to 10 percent on air-conditioning.
-Beat the summer heat with these cool down tips.
+Also try these 11 ways to save on every bill.

 Easily inspect your gutters